spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-product-data-with-a-single-file.md

 ## Single CSV file for combined product data import
 <a name="single-csv-file-for-combined-product-data-import"></a>

 The CSV file for the main product data import contains product-related data that you can import into your system.
-Check out the [template](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Ingestion/Data+Import/Importing+Product+Data+With+a+Single+File/TEMPLATE+Product+import+with+single+file.csv) of the file for details on the data it contains.
+Check out the [template](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Back-End/Data+Manipulation/Data+Ingestion/Data+Import/Importing+Product+Data+With+a+Single+File/TEMPLATE+Product+import+with+single+file.csv) of the file for details about the data it contains.

 The headers in this file are prefixed with the names of the individual product-related import CSV files where they originally belong and contain field names that match those in the individual product import CSV files.
 The prefixes are separated from the field names by a dot, for example: